Sanitarium (video game): Gameplay

 The game uses an isometric perspective and a non-tiled 2D navigational system.
 Each world and setting carries a distinct atmosphere that presents either the real world, the imaginary world, or a mix of both of the main protagonist.
 In many cases, it is unclear to the player if the world the character is currently in is real or a product of Max's own imagination.
 This indistinction underlines much of the horror portrayed in the game.

 The game is separated into different levels or "chapters" with each having a different style and atmosphere.
-The player must find clues, solve puzzles and interact with other characters to reach a final challenge where the player must reach the end of a path while avoiding obstacles.
-If the player fails to do so (by, for instance, getting killed) then the player is transported back to the beginning of the path without losing progress, thus a Game Over in this game is non-existent.
+The player must find clues, solve puzzles and interact with other characters to reach a final challenge, where the player must reach the end of a path while avoiding obstacles.
+Failure to do so (by, for instance, getting killed) causes the player to be transported back to the beginning of the path without losing progress, thus a game over in this game is non-existent.
 When the player reaches the end of the path, a cinematic is played and the game proceeds to the next chapter.

 Release

 The game was published by ASC Games.
+ASC executive producer Travis Williams explained, "The whole point of this game is to freak you out, and it's actually the first one I've ever come across that really does it.
+And that's why I said, 'God, we've got to pick this one up.'"

 Reception

+The PC and iOS versions received favorable reviews according to the review aggregation website GameRankings.
+Next Generation said that the former version was "still vastly different and thoroughly entertaining.
+If only more companies would take gaming into as different a direction, our jobs would be a lot more interesting."

-Sanitarium was commercially successful.
-According to Mike Nicholson of DreamForge, the game sold roughly 300,000 copies.
-Chris Kellner of DTP Entertainment, which handled Sanitariums German localization, reported its lifetime sales between 10,000 and 50,000 copies in the region.
+The PC version was commercially successful.
+According to Mike Nicholson of DreamForge, the game sold roughly 300,000 units.
+Chris Kellner of DTP Entertainment, which handled the same PC version's German localization, reported its lifetime sales between 10,000 and 50,000 units in the region.

-According to PC Accelerator, Sanitarium was a "critical success" that helped to raise DreamForge Intertainment's profile as a company.
+According to PC Accelerator, the PC version was a "critical success" that helped to raise DreamForge Intertainment's profile as a company.

 Awards

-Sanitarium won Computer Gaming Worlds 1998 "Best Adventure" award, tied with Grim Fandango.
-The editors wrote that the game "came from out of nowhere to provide the creepiest, most compelling, and best-told story of the year, bar none".
-Computer Games Strategy Plus, PC Gamer US, GameSpot, IGN and the Academy of Interactive Arts & Sciences (AIAS) all nominated Sanitarium as the best adventure game of 1998, but it lost these awards to Grim Fandango.
-PC Gamer USs editors remarked that Sanitarium has beautiful graphics, interesting characters, and well-designed puzzles.
+The PC version won the "Best Adventure" award, tied with Grim Fandango, at Computer Gaming World's 1999 Premier Awards.
+The staff wrote that the game "came from out of nowhere to provide the creepiest, most compelling, and best-told story of the year, bar none".
+Computer Games Strategy Plus' Best of 1998 Awards, the fifth annual PC Gamer Awards, GameSpot's Best and Worst of 1998 Awards, IGNPC's Best of 1998 Awards and the Academy of Interactive Arts & Sciences' (AIAS) 2nd Annual Interactive Achievement Awards all nominated the same PC version as the best adventure game of 1998, but eventually lost these awards to Grim Fandango.
+The staff of PC Gamer remarked that the same PC version has beautiful graphics, interesting characters, and well-designed puzzles.